mikechristle/LaserBlast/README.md

 The red player can use either the mouse or game controller 1 for input.
 The green player can use the keyboard or game controller 0 for input.
 The keyboard uses the arrow keys to move the cross and either ENTER or SPACE to select.

-### Screen Size
-I adjusted the size of the display to fit my monitor.
-You can change it to fit your monitor by changing the value of the constant SQUARE_SIZE at the top of the file Paint.py.
-Everything else is calculated from this value.